 Public Art Walk, Be Public Art!

-Young high school students lead a tour of public art cites around the city of Lancaster.
-The tour included information and and discussions surrounding the artwork to engage the community with the pieces.
+Students from Attollo Prep lead a tour of public art cites around the city of Lancaster.
+The tour included information and discussions surrounding the artwork to engage the community with the pieces.
 Stops along the tour included the Ewell Gantz mural, Soldiers and Sailors monuments and much more.
-Local residents enjoyed learning more about the art and having ownership of their community artwork.
+Residents enjoyed learning more about the art and having ownership of their community artwork.
 Many wore the iconic red rose color of Lancaster to show community unity and be public art themselves.

 Artist Béatrice Coron designed 19 primary color panels which make up the new MLK Wading Pool Fence.
 Each panel depicts a different mode of transportation, some fantasy and some realistic, each one a variation on the theme of “Moving in the Right Direction.”
 The gates of the fence are cut with a Martin Luther King Jr. quote, English on one panel and Spanish on the other.